 Kijun Sen (blue line): Also called standard line or baseline, this is calculated by averaging the highest high and the lowest low for the past 26 periods.

 Tenkan Sen (red line): This is also known as the turning line and is derived by averaging the highest high and the lowest low for the past nine periods.

 Chikou Span (green line): This is called the lagging line.
 It is today’s closing price plotted 26 periods behind.

-Senkou Span (orange lines): The first Senkou line is calculated by averaging the Tenkan Sen and the Kijun Sen and plotted 26 periods ahead.
-The second Senkou line is determined by averaging the highest high and the lowest low for the past 52 periods and plotted 26 periods a head.
+Senkou Span (orange lines): The first Senkou line is calculated by averaging the Tenkan Sen and the Kijun Sen and plotting 26 periods ahead.
+The second Senkou line is determined by averaging the highest high and the lowest low for the past 52 periods and plotting 26 periods ahead.

 Got it?
 Well, it’s not really necessary for you to memorize how each of the lines is computed.
 What’s more important is for you to know how to interpret these fancy lines.

 How to Trade Using Ichimoku Kinyo Hyo Indicator

 Let’s take a look at the Senkou span first.

 If the price is above the Senkou span, the top line serves as the first support level while the bottom line serves as the second support level.

 If the price is below the Senkou span, the bottom line forms the first resistance level while the top line is the second resistance level.
 Got it?